 If the only audio system you’ve got is a soundbar or soundbase connected to your TV, you might be tempted to assume that adding a turntable simply isn’t on the cards – but you’d be wrong.
 In fact, with most soundbars and soundbases it’s a simple process; just choose the correct turntable, depending on which soundbar or soundbase you have.

-Let’s use our 2018 Award-winners as examples (we’ll tackle the Sonos Beam in the dedicated Sonos section below): all four of the Q Acoustics M2, Yamaha YAS-207, Dali Kubik One and Sony HT-ST5000 have a stereo analogue input, in the form of a pair of standard RCA terminals on the Q Acoustics, Yamaha and Dali, and a 3.5mm (headphone-style) connection on the Sony.
+Let’s use a couple of our 2021 Award winners as examples (we’ll tackle the Sonos Beam and Arc in the dedicated section below): both the Sony HT-A7000 and Sennheiser Ambeo Soundbar have a stereo analogue input (in the form of a mini-jack on the Sony and a pair of standard RCA terminals on the Sennheiser).
 That means you can add any turntable that has a phono stage built-in, or any standard turntable via an external phono stage.

 We’ll guess that at least part of your reason for choosing a soundbar or soundbase audio system was the neatness it offered, and you’re probably keen to avoid adding too many extra devices and their accompanying cables.
 So, we’re going to stick with turntables that have integrated phono stages for our recommendations.
-And, while these devices sound great for soundbars and soundbases, they don’t have the hi-fi credentials to make the most of serious, high-end kit, so it’s not worth spending a fortune on your new turntable.
+And, while the specific models sound great by soundbar standards, most don’t have the hi-fi credentials to make the most of serious, high-end kit, so it’s not worth spending a fortune on your new turntable.

-With all of that in mind, we think the Audio-Technica AT-LP3 would be the best turntable to add to almost any soundbar or soundbase.
-It costs just £169, is simple to set-up and sounds so good we gave it an Award.
-It has an integrated phono stage so you can connect it directly to any standard pair of stereo analogue terminals (you’ll need a 3.5mm adapter for the Sony HT-ST5000).
+With all of that in mind, we think the five-star Sony PS-LX310BT would be the best turntable to add to almost any soundbar or soundbase.
+It costs just £219 / $248 / AU$481, is simple to set up and sounds great for the money.
+It has an integrated phono stage so you can connect it directly to any standard analogue input.

-And if you simply can’t stomach the idea of adding any extra cables to your system, you could consider a turntable that outputs via Bluetooth, which most soundbars and soundbases (including the four mentioned above) can receive.
-Bluetooth turntables are rare, and there’s an inevitable drop-off in sound quality compared to using cables, but if that’s the route you want to go down you could take a look at Sony’s new PS-LX310BT (£230), which we’ll be reviewing very soon.
+If you simply can’t stomach the idea of adding any extra cables to your system, the LX310BT even has Bluetooth, which most soundbars and soundbases (including the two mentioned above) can receive.
+There’s an inevitable drop-off in sound quality compared to using cables, but for some the trade-off will be worth making in the name of neatness.

 How to add a turntable to an AV receiver

 The great thing about an AV receiver (or AV amplifier) is that it has lots of inputs for all manner of audio and video devices, and connecting a turntable is not a problem.
 In fact, many AV receivers have a built-in phono stage, allowing you to connect any standard turntable directly.
-All of Denon’s 2018 AV receivers from the AVR-X1500H up have a phono stage, for example – simply connect your new deck to the ‘phono’ input and you’re sorted.
+All of Denon’s current line of AV receivers have a phono stage, for example – simply connect your new deck to the ‘phono’ input and you’re sorted.